-Irrespective of the size of the swimming pool, the greatest way of providing water safety assurance in swimming pools usually comes from practicing and adopting as many water safety measures as realistically possible; this is because you don’t really know which of your safety measures will make a life saving difference until it does.
+The greatest way of providing water safety assurance in swimming pools usually comes from practicing and adopting as many water safety measures as realistically possible; this is because you don’t really know which of your safety measures will make a life-saving difference until it does.
 It is worth mentioning that since no single safety measure is foolproof, it is usually recommended that these safety systems be used in conjunction with each other.
-Here are 4 sure fire ways to make your swimming pool safe:

 1. Install A Pool Barrier Such As A Removable Pool Fence

 A barrier refers to a physical obstacle such as a removable fence, which surrounds a pool to limit to unsupervised swimmers.
 These barriers are fundamental to a safe swimming pool, and are required in most of the United States.

 An effective pool barrier should prevent children from getting under, through or over the pool fence and getting into the pool.
 If you have pets at your home, the pool fence acts as a deterrent to your pets from gaining access to the swimming pool area.
 The pool fence should be, at minimum, 4 feet tall.

 It should be made from high-strength mesh or other materials without any foot or handholds which may allow a child to climb.
 Vertical slats should be less than four inches apart to prevent kids from squeezing through the openings.
 Also, the clearance at the very bottom of the barrier should not be in excess of 4 inches above the ground.
 It is also recommended to install a pool fence gate that opens outward from the pool and it should be self-latching and closing.
 The fixed latches should be placed out of the reach of children.

 There are various types of fences available to make your swimming pool safer.
 Removable pool fences are the most popular for safety and versatility.